Practices for Protecting Electronic Restricted Data

 - Never share or discuss restricted data with unauthorized individuals.

 - You may also be required to read and sign UCSC's Access to Information Statement (required for all ITS staff).

-b.
-Use cryptic passwords that can't be easily guessed, and protect your passwords:
+C. Use passwords that can't be easily guessed, and protect your passwords:

-- Good, cryptic passwords use a mixture of upper and lower case letters, numbers, and symbols; are at least 8 characters in length (or at least 10 if they’re less complex); are difficult to guess and easy to remember (so you don’t have to write them down).
+- Passwords that protect restricted data must meet UCSC's Password Standards.
+In short, they must use a mixture of upper and lower case letters, numbers, and symbols; and be at least 8 characters in length (or at least 10 if they’re less complex).
+See the Standards for additional requirements.

 - Don’t share your passwords or private account information.

 - Use different passwords for accounts that provide access to restricted data than for your less-sensitive accounts.

 Make sure your devices and applications have all necessary security updates or “patches” and that you know what you need to do, if anything, to keep them current.

 - Shut down or restart your computer at least weekly -- and whenever your programs tell you to in order to install updates.
 Shutting down or restarting your computer regularly helps to make sure software and security updates are properly installed.